Senior UX & Lead UX in Daily Banking Full-time 2018 - 2021

 The solution was particularly elegant because it removed some of the internal politics when developing for the start page, as the customer decides what to see, not the business.

 For the development teams, the new start page was a blessing.
 A few core components were created as containers that teams could configure and remix, all within the boundaries we had set-out.
-This meant that designers and developers could rapidly iterate on solutions, knowing they are breaking the experience for the customer.
+This meant that designers and developers could rapidly iterate on solutions, knowing they are not breaking the experience for the customer.

 Once teams were ready, they could submit their widget to the release train.
 Teams now have the tools to quickly react to customer feedback and behaviors, without getting stuck in the corporate politics or depending on a specific team to design for the home page.